Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 We recommend keeping the defaults if you are new to EKS and ClickHouse.
 However, if you are familiar with EKS and ClickHouse, feel free to use this template as a starting point and customize it to your needs.

-> ⚠️ There are some configurations/resorces that could not be consider "production-ready".
-Use this examples with preacaution and as a starting point for your learning and development process.
+> ⚠️ There are some configurations/resources that could not be considered "production-ready".
+Use these examples with caution and as a starting point for your learning and development process.

 ## Components

-This architecture is provides a scalable, secure, and efficient environment for running a ClickHouse database on Kubernetes within AWS EKS.
-The focus on autoscaling, storage management, and proper IAM configurations its suitability for enterprise-level deployments using the following resources:
+This architecture provides a scalable, secure, and efficient environment for running a ClickHouse database on Kubernetes within AWS EKS.
+The focus on autoscaling, storage management, and proper IAM configurations ensures its suitability for enterprise-level deployments using the following resources:

 - **EKS Cluster**: Utilizes AWS Elastic Kubernetes Service to manage Kubernetes clusters.
 Configuration specifies version, node groups, and IAM roles for cluster operations.